- Key Differences Between Hair Scissors and Beard Scissors

 The above is by far the best visual example I’ve seen about trimming and styling a beard with clippers and beard & mustache scissors.
 Make sure to watch it and sub it.

-- Start from the top of your beard at the sideburns where the facial hair blends with the scalp-hair, work slowly with a trimmer to shorten your beard a bit until you reach upper cheeks and nose height.
+Begin the trimming process from the top part of your beard at the sideburns where the facial hair blends with the scalp-hair, work slowly with a trimmer to shorten your beard a bit until you reach upper cheeks and nose height.

 That’s it.
 Grooming the beard with clippers and scissors is quite hard to put into words, so I suggest you watch the above video for better understanding.